bbchallenge/bbchallenge/src/routes/method.md

 - it enumerated 125,479,953 Turing machines in 30 hours^[2.
 Splitting the task among several computers in parallel.].
 See these [metrics](#metrics) for more.
 - it marked **88,664,064** machines as undecided and they are stored in the [seed database](#seed-database).
 We refer to undecided 5-state machines thanks to their index in the seed database (e.g. Machine <a href="/7410754&s=10000&w=300&ox=0.5">#7,410,754</a>).

 Although **Phase 1** of the project was completed, it needs to be reproduced independently in order to confirm its results and increase trust.
-See [Contribute](/contribute).
+See <a href="/contribute" rel="external">Contribute</a>.

 **Phase 2** started in January 2022 and you are invited to write your own deciders for the remaining (or yet-unknown) families and to reproduce or verify existing ones!
-See [Contribute](/contribute).
+See <a href="/contribute" rel="external">Contribute</a>.

 Current deciders are available at [https://github.com/bbchallenge/bbchallenge-deciders](https://github.com/bbchallenge/bbchallenge-deciders) and are also discussed on the [forum]().
 For instance, [this decider](https://github.com/bbchallenge/bbchallenge-deciders/tree/main/decider-translated-cyclers) decided the family of [Translated Cyclers]() (e.g. Machine <a href="/59090563&s=10000&w=300&ox=0.5">#59,090,563</a>).